Electric Water Heater, With Only 5 minutes of hot water.

 the previous page please go back by

 clicking here.
-You must read the previous page and all the warnings
+It is important that you read the previous page and all the warnings

 I only have 5 minutes of hot water and it gets cold.